a-polo505/dashboard/README.md

 ## 🛠 Description

 This repository contains the source code of my [universal dashboard](https://dashboard-a-polo505.vercel.app) designed for everyday use.
 The dashboard consists of various widgets providing useful information and functionality.
+Developed with JavaScript and deployed on Vercel

 ## 🗂 Current Widgets